samWighton/samWighton.github.io/README.md

 #### Perl

 Sam has used Perl throughout his employment at Accelo.
 Perl is used at Accelo for the creation of API endpoints used by the Accelo application.
+Perl is also used as a 'glue' language to tie the parts of the product together.
+Sam has used Perl in a strict form for writing business logic, and in a more relaxed form for creating scripts.

+Sam would recommend against writing a production system in Perl, the 'there is more than one way to do it' ideology of the Perl community seems harmful in multi-developer production systems.

 #### C and C++